jigx-com/jigx-docs-examples/docs/Components/image.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 You can use this component as a unique visual identifier.
-Display a profile photo, company logo, photo of products, and much more to improve your application's visual experience. &#x20;
+Display a profile photo, company logo, photo of products, and much more to improve your application's visual experience.

-The `image` component can be part of the [header](./jig-header.md)and as a child component in [jig.default](<./../Jig Types/jig_default.md>).&#x20;
+The `image` component can be part of the [header](./jig-header.md)and as a child component in [jig.default](<./../Jig Types/jig_default.md>).
 :::

 :::VerticalSplitItem
-::Image[]{alt="Image Preview" src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/gZBreuXUNc-zSldzmyWaI_image.png" size="60" width="1125" height="696" caption="Image Preview" position="center" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/gZBreuXUNc-zSldzmyWaI_image.png"}
+::Image[]{alt="Image Preview" src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/gZBreuXUNc-zSldzmyWaI_image.png" size="60" caption="Image Preview" position="center"}
 :::
 ::::